 Should I buy or hire Ekki bog mats?

 We work hard with certified Ekki timber suppliers to make sure we can meet the demand for responsibly sourced and legally imported Ekki bog mats, and if you choose to hire Ekki mats from Timbermat, you can rest assured that they will always be in good condition.

 It is worth remembering that this is a tropical hardwood that is unparalleled in terms of its durability, and as an ever-increasing number of people recognise that fact, demand continues to grow.

-Thanks to its incredible longevity under the most difficult working conditions, you may want to buy Ekki bog mats and keep a stock of your own for future projects, so that you know you will always have them nearby when you need some ground protection or a temporary roadway over marshy land.
+Thanks to its incredible longevity under the most difficult working conditions, you may want to buy Ekki bog mats and keep a stock of your own for future projects, so you know you will always have them nearby when you need some ground protection or a temporary roadway over marshy land.

-More about Ekki timber bog mats
+About our Ekki timber bog mats